City of Portland Single Sort Recycling

 I live an apartment building that has a dumpster.
 Can I get a blue recycle cart?

 No only properties who receive City trash & recycling services are eligible.
 If your property has a dumpster, that means it is not eligible for a City recycling cart, please contact the property owner or manager about recycling at your building.

 What do I do with overflow recycling?
 Does the City have those silver-bullets still?

 Yes you can take extra large boxes or recycling to Riverside Recycling at 910 Riverside Street, Portland, ME 04103.
 The silver-bullets are within the gated facility, drive up to the gate attendant who will direct you to their location.

 In some areas of the City, we are using an automated recycling truck.
 City crews will also continue to use the existing recycling trucks equipped with a cart tipper.
 Carts need to be at least 1 foot away from other carts or trash cans and 2 feet away obstacles such as cars, mailboxes, fire hydrants, and telephone poles.
 Contact the Solid Waste office with any questions 207-756-8011 or email email@example.com

 What will I do in the winter when there are 6-foot snow banks?

 We realize snow presents some obstacles here in Portland.
-Currently, snow is a challenge even for the blue bins.
 Many people place them on top of snow banks, which makes it difficult or impossible for crews to access, and sometimes they can tip over spilling material all over.
-With the new carts, we encourage you to make space for it when performing routine snow removal, just like you would for your mail box, sidewalk, or driveway.
+Placing a cart on top of a snowbank creates a safety issue for pedestrians and the crew trying to service your cart.
+With the blue carts, we encourage you to make space for it when performing routine snow removal, just like you would for your mail box, sidewalk, or driveway.
 If that’s not possible, remember you don’t have to put out your cart each week since they hold more material.
 Consider holding your cart back for a week and placing it out once there’s not as much snow in the way.